mattsah/progress.is-by.us/common/docs/basics/02-nano-core.md

 ```

 In order to provide information for aggregate ID fetches, you need to pass an optional first
-parameter to the Affinity\Config::create() method containing a list of aggregates you provide.
+parameter to the `Affinity\Config::create()`` method containing a list of aggregates which that
+configuration provides.

-The data is then keyed initially under the aggregate ID within the config itself.
+The data is then keyed under the aggregate ID within the config itself:

 ```php
 return Affinity\Config::create(['providers'], [